moritzbruder/GameOfLife/README.md

 # Game of Life

 ## Introduction
+This repo is part of the [it-talents.de](http://www.it-talents.de) coding competition for September 2017.

 I decided to create a version of the game of life that is is used via a GUI.

 ## How to use